arXiv/arxiv-docs/source/help/q-fin/index.md

 The [moderators are listed here](https://arxiv.org/moderators#q-fin).

-## The arXiv Quantitative Finance Editorial Committee:
+## The arXiv Quantitative Finance Section Editorial Committee:

 The editorial committee members serve as consultants to Cornell University and to the [arXiv Editorial Advisory Council](../../about/people/editorial_advisory_council.md).
 All arXiv policy decisions are ultimately made by Cornell University.